-Therefore, the Commission's approval of CDP 4-95-207 included a specific special condition which required the City to submit, as part of any future permit applications for construction of a sand berm (such as this application) a report containing technical studies prepared by qualified professionals to evaluate alternative long-term solutions to beach management including, but not limited to, dune creation, retention of the berm and planting berm with dune vegetation, beach nourishment, use of sand from alternative suitable sources, and participation in a regional sand supply mitigation program, etc.
+However, the Commission also found that disturbance from construction, maintenance, and demolition of the berm on an annual basis would still result in some potential adverse effects to the habitat resources on site.
+The Commission's approval of CDP 4-95-207 included a special condition which required the City to submit, as part of any future permit applications for construction of a sand berm, a report containing technical studies prepared by qualified professionals to evaluate alternative long-term solutions to beach management including, but not limited to, dune creation, retention of the berm and planting berm with dune vegetation, beach nourishment, use of sand from alternative suitable sources, and participation in a regional sand supply mitigation program.